rakeshmondal461/Microservices-RabbitMQ/README.md

 ## Running RabbitMQ

-- Run the comaand from the root of the project:
+- Run the command from the root of the project:
 ```bash
 # Run Docker Conatiner
 docker-compose up --build